 The pros and cons of prophylactic mastectomy

 The benefits of prophylactic mastectomy seem to be greatest in younger women.
 Younger women have more years of life ahead than older women.
+For a 30-year old woman who has a BRCA1 or BRCA2 gene mutation, the procedure may add three to five years to her lifespan [246,253-254].
 For women 60 years and older, the gain in lifespan after a prophylactic mastectomy is small.

-Prophylactic mastectomy has some risks, including problems from surgery.
-And, in addition to the emotional impact of losing both breasts, some women have body image issues that can affect how they feel sexually [238,241-243].
+Prophylactic mastectomy has some risks, including problems (such as infection) from surgery.
+And, in addition to the emotional impact of losing both breasts, some women have body image issues that can affect how they feel sexually [252,282-284].
 Talking to a health care provider or counselor, or joining a support group, can help address these issues.

 Learn more about sexuality and intimacy after breast surgery.